Educational Outreach for Pollution Control

 Proper Erosion and Sediment Control

-Erosion on construction sites can be a significant source of sediment pollution to nearby streams and the Chesapeake Bay.
+Erosion occurs when soil, also known as ‘sediment’, is removed by water or wind and then settles somewhere new.
+When erosion occurs, the eroded soil can pollute nearby streams and the Chesapeake Bay.
 The Maryland Department of the Environment (MDE) offers a Responsible Personnel Certification Course to individuals interested in learning about Maryland’s erosion and sediment control program and how it protects local water resources and the Chesapeake Bay.
-You can help by understanding erosion and sediment-control practices, and by reporting violations.
+You can help reduce sediment pollution to the Bay by better understanding best practices for erosion and sediment control and by reporting violations to your local city or county government or to MDE.

 Proper Disposal of Vehicle Fluids